nhicung/CungDesign/README.md

 # ArtWebsite-React
-A website showcase art collection, using react libraries.
+A website showcases art collection, using react libraries.

 ## Table of contents
 * [Getting Started](#getting-started)